-Gilbert, Yu, Frahm, and Rotnitzky (2011, submitted), ``Optimal Auxiliary-Covariate Based Sampling Design for Semiparametric Efficient Estimation of a Mean or Mean Difference, with Application to Clinical Trials"
+Gilbert, Yu, and Rotnitzky (2014, Statistics in Medicine), ``Optimal Auxiliary-Covariate Based Sampling Design for Semiparametric Efficient Estimation of a Mean or Mean Difference, with Application to Clinical Trials"

 R Code Implementing Gilbert, Rossini, and Shankarappa (2005, Biometrics)

 Compute Simultaneous Confidence Bands for a Log Hazard Ratio over Time [Method of Gilbert, Wei, Kosorok, Clemens (2002, Biometrics)]

 Sensitivity Analysis for Assessing the Causal Effect of Vaccine on Viral Load [Method of Gilbert, Bosch, and Hudgens (2003, Biometrics)]

 Sample Size for Studying Vaccine Effects on Infection in Repeated Low Dose Challenge Studies [Method of Hudgens and Gilbert (2009, Biometrics)]